 - The refrigerator coils: “These are located either on the back or the bottom of your refrigerator.
 First, check behind the grille at the bottom of the fridge.
 If you don’t see the coils there, pull the fridge away from the wall and check behind it.
-Wherever the coils are located, clean them with the brush attachment of your vacuum cleaner.
+Wherever the coils are located, clean them with the brush attachment of your best vacuum cleaner.
 Cleaning the coils helps the fridge run more efficiently, which helps it last longer and decreases operating costs.”

 “While a popular small appliance choice for many kitchens, blenders provide the perfect environment for stain-causing bacteria to grow,” says Gina Sloan, director of innovations at Microban.
 “There are several dark and cool areas where moisture can creep in and remain after cleaning; plus, residue from fruit and vegetable sugars can act as a nutrition source for those same bacteria.
 If you’re not using a blender with built-in antimicrobial technology, you should look to replace these appliances every few months.”